Investigation Guide

 Service Why it helps when searches come back empty Best fit

-Instant Checkmate Aggregates address history, arrest data, and relative connections — often surfaces the right county or state before you commit to a specific court portal search.
-First-pass identity check to establish jurisdiction
+Instant Checkmate Aggregates address history, arrest data, and relative connections, often surfacing the right county or state before you commit to a specific portal search First-pass identity check to establish jurisdiction

 These services are not consumer reporting agencies and cannot be used for employment, tenant screening, insurance, credit, or other FCRA-regulated purposes.